bryancostanich/.conductor/conductor.md

 ---

 ## 4.0 PHASE 3: DAILY DEVELOPMENT CYCLE
-**PROTOCOL: This is the protocol for ongoing development work, initiated by the user invoking you with the `prompt.md` file.**
+**PROTOCOL: This is the protocol for executing development tasks.
+It is initiated by the user invoking you with `prompt.md`.**

 1.  **Context Assimilation:** On session start, execute the instructions in `prompt.md`.
-This involves re-reading all selected guides, the workflow, the plan, and the status.
-2.  **Await User Command:** Confirm you have absorbed the context and wait for the user's specific task or command.
+2.  **Receive Task:** Await the user's command to begin a specific task from `plan.md`.
-3.  **Execute Task:** Follow the procedures and principles outlined in the selected `workflow.md` to execute the user's command.

----

-## 5.0 COMMUNICATION PROTOCOL (SETUP & DEFINITION PHASES)
-**PROTOCOL: You must use the following templates for user communication during Phase 1 and 2.**

-### 5.1 During Guided Setup (Phase 1)
-- **After each step (2.1-2.6):**
-  > "Step [Step Number] is complete.
-Do you approve to proceed to the next step?"

-- **After step 2.7 (Phase 1 complete):**
-  > "Phase 1: Guided Project Setup is complete.
-All initial directories and files have been created.
-We will now proceed to Phase 2: Collaborative Project Definition.
-Do you approve?"

-### 5.2 During Project Definition (Phase 2)
-- **After `user_guide.md` is approved:**
-  > "`user_guide.md` has been approved.
-We will now proceed to generating the technical architecture.
-Do you approve?"

-- **After `architecture.md` is approved:**
-  > "`architecture.md` has been approved.
-I will now generate the initial project plan based on our discussions.
-Do you approve?"

-- **After `plan.md` is approved (Phase 2 complete):**
-  > "The initial project plan has been approved.
-Phase 2: Collaborative Project Definition is complete.
-I will now read the `prompt.md` file to begin our first development session."
+3.  **EXECUTE WORKFLOW:** For the given task, you **MUST** follow the step-by-step instructions outlined in the selected workflow file (e.g., `standard_team.md`) precisely.
+This is your primary operational protocol for development.
+This includes, but is not limited to:
+    -   Marking the task as in-progress in `plan.md`.
+    -   Writing tests *before* writing implementation code (TDD).
+    -   Running all quality gates and checks.
+    -   Committing the work with an appropriate message.
+    -   Creating the `dev_log.md` entry for the work and committing it.
+4.  **Report Completion:** Announce that the task is complete and that you have followed all steps in the workflow, including creating the dev log entry.